DeyaZ88/magento/README.md

 This plugin makes integrating your store with Payfort a walk in the park!
 In the same time it would take you to make a cup of some great turkish coffee, you could be up and running with online payments!

-Please copy and paste whole contents of this extension to magento root folder or install package directly (https://github.com/payfort/magento/raw/master/package/Start_Gateway-0.1.1.tgz).
+Please copy and paste whole contents of this extension to magento root folder.

 Enable Start Gateway in magento/admin/System/Configuration/Advanced/Advanced.